UbiquityRobotics/learn/misc/troubleshooting.md

     rostopic list

-This will list all the available topics on the robot one of which will be /cmd_vel.
-If not the trouble is not with RC.
+This will list all the available topics on the robot, one of which will be /cmd_vel.
+If it doesn't, the trouble must be in the robot.
 Then type

     rostopic echo /cmd_vel

-Any messages on the /cmd_vel topic will now be shown on the screen.
+Any new messages on the /cmd_vel topic will now be shown on the screen.

 Now tap the forward arrow on the RC screen.
 You should immediately see something like the following on the workstation screen: